andy-9/learning/AWS/developer_associate.md

   - Authorised IP ranges – IPv4 and IPv6
   - Control of inbound network (from other to the instance)
   - Control of outbound network (from the instance to other)
+* Whenever there is a timeout, it is because of an EC2 security group.
+* An EC2 instance can have many security groups attached to it.

 ### Classic ports to know
 * 22 = SSH (Secure Shell) - log into a Linux instance